Brightscout/mattermost-test-management/data/test-cases/plugins/jira/jira-server/jira-subscriptions/Pagination_for_project_list.md

 **Step 3**

-1. Connect your MM account to your Jira account with more than 50 projects added.
+1. Connect your MM account to your Jira account.
 2. Run the slash command `/jira subscribe edit` or `/jira subscribe` in any desired channel or DM/GM on MM.
 3. Click on the `Create Subscription` button in the `Jira Subscriptions` page on MM.
 4. Click on the `Project` dropdown list in the `Jira Subscriptions` page on MM and Scroll down the list.